 You are expected to attend every class meeting.
-The lectures and guided listening activities that can only be experienced in class are invaluable to your success in this course.
+The lectures, discussion, and guided listening activities that can only be experienced in class are invaluable to your success in this course.
+Each exam will cover material discussed in class that may not appear in your textbook.
 Furthermore, there will be occasional quizzes and other in-class assignments that are graded.
-Missing class will have a negative impact on your grade.

 You are also expected to participate in class sessions by listening actively, responding to the instructor's questions, and completing in-class exercises.
+Attendance will be recorded using a seating chart.
+After the drop/add period, you will be asked to choose a permanent seat for the rest of the course.